Header image courtesy of Red John (via Unsplash)

 Kowloon Park, 22 Austin Road, Tsim Sha Tsui | (+852) 2724 3344

 A heady system of restaurants and bars stacked in stories and crammed into alleys, this is the LKF of Kowloon.
+Restaurants and bars along Knutsford Terrace changes frequently, but you can always keep up to date with what’s available here.
 Where LKF draws an expat crowd, Knutsford Terrace welcomes a more local following.
 Shisha bars perfume the air that is already thick with chatter, enveloping patrons with the expectation of a good time and a late night.

 Knutsford Terrace, entrance near Miramar Shopping Centre behind Kimberley Road

-An iconic strip along the promenade that features in multiple guidebooks and itineraries, the Avenue of Stars features bronze statues of Hong Kong celebrities like Bruce Lee and Anita Mui, and a Hollywood Walk of Fame-esque walkway of celebrity handprints.
-It is also one of the most popular spots to admire the city’s famous skyline; every night at 8 pm, a dazzling show of lights and lasers illuminate the sky, elegantly named the Symphony of Lights.
+An iconic strip along the promenade that can be found in multiple guidebooks and itineraries, the Avenue of Stars features a Hollywood Walk of Fame-esque walkway of celebrity handprints.
+It is also one of the most popular spots to admire the city’s famous skyline as well as the daily, dazzling show of lights and lasers, elegantly named the Symphony of Lights.